felipem1210/devops-challenge/README.md

 ## Test webserver

 * Once finished the deploy with `terraform apply` you will see the output `alb_hostname`.
 Place this hostname in a browser to access the webserver deployed.

+## Security extra feature

+* Consider installing a VPN or deploying a bastion host in public subnet to access the ec2 machines
+* You can pass a `key_pair_name` created manually by yourself and open SSH port to access the machines.

+## Future work

+Enable SSM to access machines

 # Built With